 A psychologist or psychiatrist with experience in the assessment and diagnosis of autism will ask you about your childhood, and experiences at school and as an adult.
 They may also do some psychological or psychiatric testing.
 A speech therapist may also be consulted to assess your social communication skills.
 All of this information will be used to help make a diagnosis.

-If you are diagnosed with ASD, you may feel relieved to know why you feel or behave the way you do.
+If you are diagnosed with autism, you may feel relieved to know why you feel or behave the way you do.
 A diagnosis may also help you and your family to understand and cope with the challenges you face.

-Family support for people on the autism spectrum
+Family support for autistic people

 For more information visit the Better Health Channel page Autism spectrum disorder – tips for parents.

-No link between ASD and immunisation
+No link between autism and immunisation

-During the 1990s, concern in the community about a possible link between the measles, mumps, rubella (MMR) vaccine and ASD was generated by the findings of research (known as the Wakefield study) conducted in London in 1998.
+During the 1990s, concern in the community about a possible link between the measles, mumps, rubella (MMR) vaccine and autism was generated by the findings of research (known as the Wakefield study) conducted in London in 1998.
 The Wakefield study has since been discredited and withdrawn by the journal that originally published it.
 Dr Wakefield’s registration as a doctor in the United Kingdom has also been cancelled.

 Where to get help